CS126SP20/final-project-jacobdr4/DEVELOPMENT.md

 without anything being deleted.
 2. Refactored code in my_app.cc to use the Shape class.
    * Created a vector of shapes, in my_app.h to store all of the shapes
-   * Deleted old methods that simpily drew one shape on the screen at a time
+   * Deleted old methods that simply drew one shape on the screen at a time
    * Added shape to the vector whenever mouseDown() is called
-   * Added shape.Update() to mouseDrag() to update the currect shape that is being drawn
+   * Added shape.Update() to mouseDrag() to update the current shape that is being drawn
    * Used a for-each loop to continuously display every shape while drawing in mouseDrag()